 Question: Why am I unable to see the coin when there is no water in the bowl?
 Hypothesis 1.
 What will happen when I fill the bowl with water?

 Hypothesis 3.
-What will happen when I shine the laser light or insert the skewer down the straw to try and hit the coin?
+What will happen when I insert the skewer down the straw to try and hit the coin?